Our Therapists

 MFT-I

 Finding the courage to speak about challenging life events can be difficult.
-I aim to work collaboratively with each individual and aim to provide a welcoming, safe, and comfortable environment for all.
-I believe that healing requires a deeper look and understanding of attachment and emotional wounds.
-From an Emotionally Focused Therapy perspective, I help to bring emotional awareness and identify ways to create more secure and healthy attachments with the self and others.
-It is also my believe that everyone has strengths.
-Using the solution focused approach, I help each individual identify their strengths that may assist them with achieving their therapeutic goals.
+I aim to work collaboratively with each individual and aim to provide a welcoming, safe, and comforting environment for all.
+I believe that healing often requires a deeper look and understanding of attachment and emotional wounds.
+From an ‘Emotionally Focused Therapy’ perspective, I help to bring emotional awareness and identify ways to create more secure and healthy attachments with the self and others.
+It is also my belief that everyone has strengths.
+Using the solution focused approach, amongst other techniques, I help each individual identify their strengths that may assist them with achieving their therapeutic goals.

 My goal is to support each client in their therapeutic journey by being in the present with them and helping them build skills that can bring about hope and change.
-My areas of specialty include working with anxiety, depression, grief and loss, couples/marital issues, families, children, and adolescents.
+My areas of specialty include working with anxiety, depression, grief and loss, trauma, couples/marital issues, families, children, and adolescents.
 I also speak Spanish.

 Therapist Intern, NV# MI14118